Health and wellbeing

-The resources in this section and throughout this guidance are provided for informational purposes only.
+The resources in this section are provided for informational purposes only.
 No endorsement is expressed or implied, and while we make every effort to ensure our pages are up to date and relevant, we cannot take responsibility for pages maintained by external providers.

 Need more urgent support?
 These resources may help.

 - Set aside time each day to do something just for you!
 Try something new or pick up an old hobby, practice relaxation techniques or simply just chill.

 - Foster your interests and hobbies outside of study/work and find something that helps you relax, such as mindfulness, yoga, running, walking or singing.

 - Consider what support you might need in the workplace.
 Always be honest with your employers about how you’re feeling so that they can help you appropriately.

 - Remember to ask for help when you need it.
 No one wants you to fail; asking for help is not a sign of weakness, it is a sign of self-awareness.

 - Try new things and do things that take you out of your comfort zone: don’t be afraid to fail.

 - Do a perspective check.
 Ask yourself: how will I feel about this situation in a year?
 Will it be water under the bridge?

 - Don’t expect to know everything, especially when starting a new post.
 Be confident in asking for help/guidance from more experienced/senior colleagues.